-While I have used networks in the past to better illustrate potential connections between sites (and populations) based largely upon similarity indices, I am also using networks to explore epistemological issues that articulate with a number of our projects.
-These models continue to be used in exploratory analyses as a method of generating hypotheses that we can use in our confirmatory analyses.
+While I have used networks in the past to illustrate co-presence of artifact types between sites (and populations) based largely upon similarity indices, I am also using networks to explore epistemological issues that articulate with a number of my projects.
+These models are employed in exploratory analyses as a method of generating hypotheses that are used and tested in subsequent confirmatory analyses.

-Adopting methods from scientometrics, bibliometrics and machine learning has helped to mine the literature associated with geometric morphometrics as well as predictive modeling in archaeology.
+Adopting methods from scientometrics, bibliometrics and machine learning has helped me to mine the literature associated with geometric morphometrics as well as predictive modeling in archaeology.
 These methods aid in crafting a deeper understanding of how the various arguments in each research domain are structured, helping to identify resources that may be useful in this research program.
-The bipartite citation networks are filtered by a degree of two, and use a modularity algorithm to identify communities of practice within the network by identifying those nodes that have more in common with each other than with the rest of the network.
+The bipartite citation networks are filtered by a degree of two, and a modularity algorithm is used to identify communities of practice within the network by identifying those nodes that have more in common with each other than with the rest of the network.

 Further still, network analysis is being used to take a closer look at the variable legal challenges that employ laws associated with cultural resources and heritage management.
-This has proven to be a useful tool in identifying those trends associated with the legal responses through time.
+This has proven to be a useful tool in identifying trends associated with variable legal responses through time.

 The contribution of network analysis to the study of archaeology is substantial, although the full scope of applications remains unclear.
 Within the context of those research domains mentioned above, it offers a substantive contribution that challenges a number of our ideas, while reinforcing others.